Philippovitsch/pa-preparation-project/README.md

 The project is divided into milestones to let the project grow iteratively.
 After finishing these milestones, it has the following tech stack:

-- Java (eg. Data- & Service classes, Repositories, Streams)
+- Java (eg. Data- & Service classes, Interfaces, Streams)
 - JUnit (tests, parameterized tests)
 - Mockito
 - Spring Framework
 - Spring Web (CRUD functionality in a `@RestController`)
-- Spring Data JPA (at least one `@Entity` with a repository and an H2 database)
+- Spring Data JPA (at least one `@Entity` with a repository and a H2 database)
-- Spring Security (with basic authentication and Oauth2 Resource Server for JWT)
+- Spring Security (with basic authentication and OAuth2 Resource Server for JWT)
 - Spring tests (`@SpringBootTest`, `@WebMvcTest`, `@DataJpaTest`)
 - Spring security tests (`@WithMockUser`)
 - JavaScript (eg. arrow functions, spread operator, fetch/ axios)